arrowHOME—US Scouting—BSA History

 Lion Cubs

 The Lion Cubs program became available nationwide in 2018, as the BSA created a new program for Kindergarten aged kids.
-It is very similar to the original Tiger Cub program from 1982.
-There is more information about Cub Scouts and Lion Cubs on our Boy Scouts of America page and on our Cub Scouting page.
+It is very similar to the original Tiger Cub program from 1982, and now Lion Cub Scouts work on the Lion rank similarly to other grade-based ranks.

 Girls in Cub Scouts

 In late 2017, BSA announced a major expansion of its programs by opening Cub Scouts and Scouts to girls (Venturing and Sea Scouts have been coed since 1971).
 As of 2018, Cub Scout packs may choose to be for boys only, for girls only, or mixed (mixed-gender packs are officially referred to as 'family' packs).
-All dens in family packs must be single-gender, though BSA is testing mixed-gender dens in a few packs.
-More information about girls and adult women in the BSA is available on our Women and Girls in the Boy Scouts of America page.
+While dens in family packs were originally required to be single-gender, they can now be coed.
+More information about girls and adult women in the BSA is available on our Women and Girls in Scouting America page.

 Continued